-We don’t lay our heads down to read and sleep until close to midnight.
-Sunday near the witching hour our Blink camera system alerted us to activity in our front yard.
-Alerts at night are either a moth flying around, winds, or the occasional spider web.
+We don’t lie down to read and sleep until close to midnight.
+Sunday near the witching hour, our Blink camera system alerted us to activity in our front yard.
+Alerts at night are a moth flying around, winds, or the occasional spider web.
 But this night was different.

-Our lives have been rooted in this home for nearly 26 years.
+We have rooted our lives in this home for nearly 26 years.
 We enjoy the land our home sits on, providing us with a mini-forest of Douglas firs, a few cedars, yews, and one lone pine.
-At first, our visitors included raccoons, who loved to challenge Bob to fights.
-Then there was the mama opossum who somehow managed to build her nest under our house.
+At first, our visitors included raccoons, who loved to challenge Bob to fight.
+Then there was the mama opossum who somehow built her nest under our house.
 Finally, we saw footprints on the ground near our bedroom.
 Bob to the rescue to close off the vent in the foundation, and no more Mama O and her babies.

-A hawk and his mate chose one of our firs as their nesting site one summer.
-We enjoyed for the first time the arrival of the babies and watched them grow until they fledged.
+A hawk and his mate chose one of our firs as their summer nesting site.
+We enjoyed the babies’ arrival for the first time and watched them grow until they fledged.
 They returned for a couple of summers.
 As well, we had a mama hummingbird who built her nest near the ceiling of our front porch for two or three summers.
 Her babies were also a delight.
 And I must not forget the squirrels who were abundant at one time, but their population has dwindled.